 Let’s face it.
 We are living in a digital age, and there is absolutely no turning back.
 One of the biggest influences on society these days is social media.
 It affects us both positively and negatively.
 Social media was originally designed for people to share interesting facets of their lives with their friends, but it has become so much more than what it intended to be.
 It is now a medium for information to pass around the globe.
 In many cases, people first learn about current events through Twitter or Facebook before hearing about them from conventional news sources.

 We also rely on technology for nearly everything we do.
 People these days seem as if they can’t go anywhere or do anything without their smartphones, tablets, or laptops.
 They need to be in constant contact with others via electronic devices.

-But, there is also a downside to being too connected to social media and devices that deliver them.
-We can become too dependent on them. or we can become immune to what we are doing to ourselves in our lives.
-All of this can have a negative effect on our lives and on society as a whole.
-Here are 10 brutally true illustrations that show our society has changed in a bad way.
-In each of these, I will point out how the illustration shows how we are being negatively impacted as a society.
+However, there is also a downside to be too connected to social media and electronic devices.
+We are too dependent on them, which make us oblivious to what we are doing to ourselves.
+Being too connected can have a negative effect on our lives and the society as a whole.
+Here are 10 brutally true illustrations that show how our society is negatively impacted because of the use of technology.

 1. Facebook is eating away at your time.

 How much time do you usually spend each day on Facebook or other social networking sites?
 Is it hindering your productivity?
 Do you find yourself wasting time to a point where you don’t even know where it goes?
 If the answer is yes, Facebook might have eaten away at your time.

 When you are posting something on Facebook, are you doing it just to see how many of your friends will give it the proverbial thumbs up?
 This illustration shows that some people are treating “Likes” on Facebook as if it was a drug they needed to inject into their bloodstreams.